 New to the world of people analytics?
-Here’s a closer look at what it is, the metrics you should measure, how to get started, and a case study demonstrating people analytics in action.
+Here’s a closer look at what they are, the metrics you should measure, how to get started, and a case study demonstrating people analytics in action.

-In the not-so-distant past, HR departments would attempt to justify investments, programs, and strategies by recording and tracking impact on retention.
-They would use abstract “cost of replacement” calculations based on outside research to show how employee engagement or participation in leadership development programs would save money through more retained employees.
+In the not-so-distant past, human resources departments would attempt to justify investments, programs, and strategies by recording and tracking their impact on retention.
+They would use abstract “cost of replacement” calculations based on outside data science research to show how employee engagement or participation in leadership development programs would save money through more retained employees.

 Nowadays, savvy HR professionals leverage rapid data gathering techniques and data analytics platforms like Qualtrics to acquire and demonstrate where there are direct correlations between their actions and the overall performance of the business.